squ1rrel-ctf/squ1rrel.dev/about/index.md

 subclass: "post page"
 ---

-squ1rrel is the Vanderbilt CTF Club's competitive team.
+squ1rrel is Vanderbilt CTF Club's competitive team.

 A Capture the Flag (CTF) tournament is a type of cybersecurity competition where teams compete to solve different types of challenges to find "flags", which can be exchanged for points.
 Currently, we only compete in Jeopardy-style CTFs, which generally have challenges based in binary exploitation, reverse engineering, web exploitation, forensics, and cryptography.